 Established in 1991, the Mediterranean Wetlands Initiative brings together 27 Mediterranean and peri-Mediterranean countries that are Parties to the Convention on Wetlands (Ramsar, Iran, 1971).
-Palestine and a number of organizations and wetland centres are also part of the MedWet Initiative.
+Palestine and a number of organizations and wetland centers are also part of the MedWet Initiative.

 The different entities of the MedWet Initiative, as established in its Terms of Reference, are: